turi-mate/deepbirding/README.md

 ### Team members:
 - Bence Bihari (IVXWF8), Lehel Hegyi (GSZLZ7), Máté Turi (OPVP7J)
 ### Project description:
 This is a university project teamwork for the Deep Learning course.
-We are taking part in the BirdCLEF competition, where we are creating a deep learning model that can identify and classify different kinds of bird's chirping.
+Our task is to take part in the Kaggle BirdCLEF 2023 competition, where we are creating and training a deep learning model that could identify and classify different kinds of bird's chirping.
 The initial dataset can be found in the official BirdCLEF description.

 ### Resources used for data preparation:
 - Feeding audio datas to CNN: https://www.mdpi.com/2076-3417/11/13/5796?fbclid=IwAR2IWzKZQIj5DcqTbg4VubWJs8CSr0RKhLYVCPOj95zc9-YkkW0WgR8iKsQ